-3.3 Applying for accreditation
+3.3.
+Applying for accreditation

-- An organisation that provides administration services to a medical scheme must be accredited in terms of section 58 of the Act, read together with Regulation 17. - 2 Administrators are therefore obliged to apply for accreditation in writing to the Council for Medical Schemes.
-All applicants will receive a full set of standards and measurement criteria. - 3 A Standard Assessment Questionnaire aligned directly to the standards and measurement criteria will be sent to each administrator for selfevaluation. - 4 Each administrator will evaluate its performance against the standards and measurable elements.
-The completed questionnaire will be submitted for data evaluation to produce a self assessment report.

-- 5 The completed questionnaire will be filed with comprehensive cross referenced supporting documentation by the administrator to be made available to the Council appointed evaluation team.
-The evaluation team have signed a confidentiality agreement with the Council to protect the information contained within the supporting documentation.
-The administrator will be required to make available space for the evaluation team to work and to prevent any documentation from being taken "off site". - The surveyors will meet with administrator management and staff to verify the self-evaluations.
-This process will include an element of system testing and review of operational functionality. - 7 On completion of the verification survey, the evaluation team will analyse and report on the questionnaire to determine the degree to which the administrator complies with the accreditation standards and meets the requirements for accreditation. - 8 The evaluation team will have a final meeting with the management of the administrator discuss/confirm findings. - 9 The evaluation team will submit of report of all findings (not accreditation recommendation) to the Council.
-The Administrator will receive a copy for final comment direct to the Council. - 10 The Council will study the reports and make the final accreditation award.
+- 1. An organisation that provides administration services to a medical scheme must be accredited in terms of section 58 of the Act, read together with Regulation 17. - 2.
+Administrators are therefore obliged to apply for accreditation in writing to the Council for Medical Schemes in the manner determined by the Council.
+The full set of standards and measurement criteria is available on the Council's website at www.medicalschemes.com. - 3.
+A Standard Assessment Questionnaire aligned directly to the standards and measurement criteria will be sent to each administrator for self-evaluation. - 4.
+Each administrator will evaluate its performance against the standards and measurable elements. - 5.
+The completed questionnaire must be filed with comprehensive cross referenced supporting documentation by the administrator to be made available to the Council evaluation team.
+The administrator will be required to make available space for the evaluation team to work and to prevent any documentation from being taken "off site". - 6.
+The evaluation team will meet with the administrator management and staff to verify the self-evaluations.
+This process will include an element of system testing and review of operational functionality.
+The administrator will be required to make available space for the evaluation team to work. - 7.
+On completion of the evaluation, the team will have a final meeting with the management of the administrator to discuss/confirm the evaluation findings.
+Thereafter, the team will analyse and report on the questionnaire to determine the degree to which the administrator complies with the accreditation standards and meets the requirements for accreditation. - 8.
+The evaluation team will submit its findings report to the Council Accreditation Steering Committee.
+The Administrator will receive a copy of the final findings report for final comments direct to Council. - 9.
+The evaluation reports, together with the administrator's response thereto, are then submitted to the Council Sub-Committee who will then consider the administrator's accreditation application for approval.
 The Council will grant the accreditation subject to any conditions that it may deem necessary, or refuse accreditation and provide reasons for such refusal.